aminya/AcuteML.jl/docs/src/customConstructors.md

 Use these functions, to make a method that gets the `aml::Node` and calculates and returns all of the fields.

 Functions to support mutability:
-- [updatefirstcontent!](@ref): updates first element content.
-It also converts any type to string. element is given as string.
-- [updateallcontent!](@ref): finds all the elements with the address of string in the node, and updates the content
+- [updatecontent!](@ref): Finds all the elements with the address of string in the node, and updates the content.

 # Example:
 In this example we define `Identity` with custom constructors: